ryvoxr/notebook/school/college/unc-charlotte.md

 contained inside of the College of Computing and Informatics.
 This separation of computing and engineering is exciting to me.
-At UNC Charlotte, instead of spending class hours learning engineering concepts tangential to my major, I look forward to focusing on Computer Science topics that interest me most.
+At UNC Charlotte, instead of spending class hours learning engineering concepts tangential to my major, I look forward to focusing on Computer Science topics that interest me the most.